In 'Terrific Explosion,' North Korea Blows Up Liaison Office

 Following the collapse of nuclear negotiations at an aborted summit with President Trump in Vietnam last year, Kim repeatedly signaled that his patience with diplomacy was at an end.
 He declared in a New Year's speech that Pyongyang was no longer bound by a moratorium on testing nuclear weapons or strategic weapons.

 This year has seen a string of North Korean snubs, slights and provocations aimed at Seoul and Washington, including more than a dozen rocket and missile launches.
-North Korea's Foreign Minister Ri Son Gwon last week dismissed the personal relationship between Trump and Kim as useless.
+North Korea Foreign Minister Ri Son Gwon last week dismissed the personal relationship between Trump and Kim as useless.
 And Kwon Jong Gun, director-general for U.S. affairs at North Korea's Foreign Ministry, suggested that unless the U.S. steered clear of inter-Korean issues, the North could make trouble for U.S. presidential elections in November.

 Some analysts, though, see in Pyongyang's moves elements from a well-worn playbook.